Table

 Elements

-1. Toolbar: Sits above the table and contains controls for manipulating table data.
-Common actions include filtering, sorting, and pagination.
+1. Toolbar: Sits above the table and contains controls for manipulating table data, like filtering, sorting, and pagination.

-2. Bulk selection: When present, selects all items in a table.
-If pagination is being used, this will only select items on the current page.
-See bulk selection for more information.
+2. Bulk selection: Used to select all items in a table.
+If pagination is being used, bulk selection will only select items on the current page.

-3. Global actions: Actions that apply to all selected items.
+3. Global action buttons: Actions that apply to all selected items.

-4. Expansion: Expand all the rows in the table.
+4. Expansion: Used to expand all the rows in the table.

 6. Inline actions: Actions that apply only to the current row/item.